32 Different Types of Moths in Minnesota

 18. Barberry Geometer Moth

-The Barberry Geometer Moth (Coryphista meadii) is a species of moth belonging to the family Geometridae.
-These medium-sized types of moths in Minnesota are typically dark brown in color and have varying patterns of white and yellowish lines along their wings.
+The Barberry Geometer Moth (Coryphista meadii) is a moth species belonging to the family Geometridae.
+These medium-sized types of moths in Minnesota are typically dark brown and have varying patterns of white and yellowish lines along their wings.
 Their range spans most of Canada, Mexico, and the United States.

 Barberry Geometer types of moths in Minnesota play an important role in ecosystems since larvae provide a food source for birds, small mammals, bats, spiders, and insectivorous ants.
 The types of moths in Minnesota are also important pollinators because they visit a variety of flowers while nectaring.
 As a result, they help spread pollen between plants to ensure successful fertilization within plant species.